cdapio/cdap/cdap-docs/faqs/source/cdap-pipelines.rst

 if you want to implement a custom plugin, then you need to have knowledge of Java and the relevant CDAP APIs.

-Are CDAP pipelines available in CDAP Local Sandbox mode?
+Are CDAP pipelines available in CDAP Sandbox mode?
 --------------------------------------------------------
-It's part of the CDAP Local Sandbox.
+It's part of the CDAP Sandbox.

 On which public clouds does CDAP work?
 --------------------------------------